-Head lice can cause intense itching.
-Scratching the scalp can cause sores and scabs that make the itching even worse.
+Head lice may cause intense itching.
+Scratching the scalp could cause sores and scabs that worsen the itching.
 It is possible for these sores to become infected, and this may require antibiotic treatment.

-Cysts are fluid-filled sacs that can develop just below the skin.
+Cysts are fluid-filled sacs that could develop just below the skin.
 They may also contain sebum and keratin, which are types of cells that make up the skin.

-They can vary in size and may feel sore or tender.
-Cysts that develop around the hair follicles are known as trichilemmal or
+They may vary in size and may feel sore or tender.
+Cysts that develop around the hair follicles are known as trichilemmal or pilar cysts.

 As a cyst grows, it may burst, causing sores and scabs.
-If infected cysts burst, this can spread the infection to other parts of the scalp.
+If infected cysts burst, the infection may spread to other parts of the scalp.
 People should avoid manipulating cysts, as squeezing them may cause them to rupture internally, causing severe inflammation, swelling, and pain.

 A person should contact a doctor if they suspect their cysts are infected.
 Antibiotics may be necessary to treat an infected cyst.

-Many causes of sores and scabs on the scalp are not contagious.
-And while medications and lifestyle remedies can help manage symptoms of skin conditions, including psoriasis and seborrheic dermatitis, they cannot prevent them entirely.
+Many causes of sores and scabs on the scalp are not transmissible.
+While medications and lifestyle remedies may help manage symptoms of skin conditions, they cannot prevent them entirely.

 Some other causes of scalp sores are preventable.
 A few strategies include:

-- making children wash their hands regularly and avoid close contact with children who have infections
+- making sure children wash their hands regularly and avoid close contact with those who have infections

 - washing hair regularly to help prevent acne and reduce the risk of scalp infection after an injury